 Your plan doesn’t offer enough investment options.
 Many 401(k) plans have a limited selection of stock funds.
 They often have an even more limited number of bond funds, which can be critical as you near retirement and seek safer havens for your money.
 IRA investors typically have more leeway to choose where to put their assets.
 More adventurous investors can invest in exchange-traded funds, options, and real estate through an IRA.

 Your 401(k) does not offer a retirement income program.
 Whereas 401(k) plans are limited to the options offered by the investment plan, IRAs are more flexible.
 Options with an IRA include annuities that can provide lifetime income that’s guaranteed, based on the claims-paying ability of the issuing insurance company.
 If that’s the kind of security you’re looking for in retirement, an IRA can make sense.

 Your 401(k) has high fees.
-The average 401(k) cost its owner $59 in administrative fees alone in 2017, according to the investment consulting firm NEPC.2 If you don’t know how much yours charges, ask your employer for a benefits booklet or a prospectus.
+Fees matter.
+In fact, you can expect to pay $467 this year in fees alone if your 401(k) balance is $103,700, the average balance among Americans.2 If you don’t know how much yours charges, ask your employer for a benefits booklet or a prospectus.
 Some low-cost plans may charge former employees higher administrative fees if they choose to keep their 401(k) after leaving the company.
-With an IRA, you will likely pay fees to the funds you invest in, but you could have more control than with a 401(k)’s fees.
+With an IRA, you'll likely pay fees to the funds you invest in, but you could have more control than with a 401(k)’s fees.